 Prior to meeting Linda, I had seen Albuquerque only once, while driving between Denver and Arizona.
-Cities witnessed only from interstate highways have never left impressions upon me, and Albuquerque was no exception.
+Cities witnessed only from interstate highways had never left impressions upon me, and Albuquerque was no exception.
 Now, however, I was looking forward to calling The Duke City, as it was also known, my new home.
-While Linda rented an apartment in that city and pursued her career, I remained in Denver, working in data processing while seeking work in Albuquerque long-distance.
+While Linda rented an apartment in Albuquerque and pursued her career, I remained in Denver, working in data processing while seeking work in Albuquerque long-distance.
 My job search took eight months.

 During this time, Linda and I periodically rendezvoused in Albuquerque and northern New Mexico.
-I observed my first Christmas in New Mexico while staying in her third-floor apartment.
+I observed my first Christmas in the state while staying in her 3rd-floor apartment.
 Of course, everything in my life now was sweetened by first love.
-Yet there were aspects of Albuquerque during that visit that would have delighted me under nearly any circumstance.
-I grew up in a typically verdant New Jersey town where many street names were not only figuratively but literally wooden: Linden, Maple, Chestnut, Spruce, Arbor, Sherwood, Beechwood, Edgewood.
-Even the many Denver streets on which I lived over the years had similarly dull and predictable names: Clarkson, Lafayette, Pearl, Gaylord, Race, Vine, First, Seventeenth.
-The names of countless Albuquerque streets, on the other hand, were not only lovely─Linda lived on Madiera Drive─they were literally saintly: San Mateo, San Pedro, San Rafael, San Luis Rey, San Lorenzo, San Patricio, and, of course, San Felipe.
+Yet there were aspects of Albuquerque during that visit that would have charmed me under nearly any circumstance.
+I grew up in a typically verdant New Jersey town whose street names naturally spoke of wood: Linden, Maple, Chestnut, Spruce, Arbor, Sherwood, Beechwood, Edgewood.
+Later, the names of the many Denver streets on which I lived struck me as dull and predictable: Clarkson, Lafayette, Pearl, Gaylord, Race, Vine.
+The names of countless Albuquerque streets, on the other hand, are not only lovely─Linda lived on Madiera Drive─they are literally saintly: San Mateo, San Pedro, San Rafael, San Luis Rey, San Lorenzo, San Patricio, and, of course, San Felipe.

-And then there was a night of thrilling Albuquerque weather over the holiday.
-On Christmas Eve, Linda and I attended the eleven p.m. service at her church.
-The city was buffeted by winds that night.
-I imagined them launching off the sheer western face of the Sandia Mountains to the east, or accelerating off the vast and empty plateau that marks Albuquerque’s western edge.
+And then there was the night of thrilling Albuquerque weather over the aforementioned holiday.
+On Christmas Eve, Linda and I attended the 11 P.M. service at her church.
+The city was buffeted by winds.
+I imagined them launching off the sheer western face of the Sandia Mountains to the east of the city, or accelerating off the vast and the empty plateau that is Albuquerque’s western edge.
 Whatever their origin, the gales shook the great sanctuary of the church as the pastor―who would one day marry Linda and me―delivered the sermon of joy and hope.
 At the end of the service, the congregation lit candles and sang “Silent Night.”
 Certainly, “all” was not “calm” in Albuquerque that night.
 Yet the dramatic weather seemed fitting for the night’s great religious significance.
 Driving home, we saw strands of colorful lights, strung on the city’s trees and shrubs, dancing in the wind.
 And there was snow in the air.
 Yet in the dry, brute wind the flakes were remarkably light, reluctant to adhere to or even meet the ground, more spirit than substance.
 Meanwhile, our car seemed borne upon the undulating veils of sand that proceeded up the asphalt streets before and beneath us.
-Snow and desert, I thought, what a strange pairing.
-Later that night, one of Santa’s helpers made the mistake of gifting Linda a Dirt Devil vacuum cleaner.
-She’s never forgotten that!
+Snow and desert, I thought, what a strange pairing!

 It was on that gritty, windswept night that I first began to sense Albuquerque’s unique isolation on a sea of desert.
-Albuquerque author Harvey Fergusson noted this back in 1944: “Like all Western towns seen from a distance, [Albuquerque] looks small and insignificant, completely dominated by a landscape that lends itself but grudgingly to human use.”
+Albuquerque author Harvey Fergusson notes this in 1944: “Like all Western towns seen from a distance, [Albuquerque] looks small and insignificant, completely dominated by a landscape that lends itself but grudgingly to human use.”
 Albuquerque author V.B.
-Price updated this theme in the early nineties, noting Albuquerque’s most unique trait: a city of a half-million effectively surrounded by wilderness.
+Price updates this theme in the early 1990’s, pointing out Albuquerque’s most unique trait: a city of a half-million effectively surrounded by wilderness.
 Wilderness, indeed: In 2015, the National Wildlife Federation named Albuquerque one of the top-10 wildlife-friendly cities in America.